boostorg/hana/doc/tutorial.md

      style="min-width: 310px; height: 400px; margin: 0 auto"
      data-dataset="benchmark.transform.execute.json">
 </div>

+@note
+Keep in mind that `fusion::transform` is usually lazy, and we're forcing its evaluation for the purpose of benchmarking.

 As you can see, Hana and Fusion are pretty much on the same line. `std::array` is slightly slower for larger collections data sets, and `std::vector` is